Holonomic \'etale sheaves are constructible

+The authors thank Tong Zhou for, after an earlier version of this article, asking if the singular support exists without the constructibility assumption and the anonymous referee for suggesting removing the perfectness assumption in an earlier version.
 This work was done during the second author's stay at IHES in September 2024.
 He thanks the first author and the institute for the hospitality.
 The work was partially supported by Kakenhi 24K06683.